NewFrontDoor/newfrontdoor.org/src/documentation/costs.md

 ### Contributing to the ongoing work of Vision 100 IT

-Vision 100 IT wants to be able to extend its services to more churches, and so we recommend churches contribute an annual amount to keep us running.
-This isn't a fee, but an opportunity to invest in the common platform of Vision 100 IT.
+Vision 100 IT wants to be able to extend its services to more churches, and so we charge a small subscription annually to keep us running.
+This subscription is based on your organisation size, as set out below.

-These are our recommendations, but this is something that we'd discuss with you as you come on board with us, so don't panic!

-### Church Annual Contributions
+### Church Annual Subscription
-*as of March 2016*
+*as of September 2017*

-1. Small Church - $300
+1. Small Church - $400
-2. Medium Church - $600
+2. Medium Church - $900
-3. Large Church - $1,200
+3. Large Church - $900

-### Parachurch Ministry Annual Contributions
+### Parachurch Ministry Annual Subscription
-*as of March 2016*
+*as of September 2017*

-1. Small Ministry - $150
+1. Small Ministry - $200
-2. Medium Ministry - $300
+2. Medium Ministry - $450
-3. Large Ministry - $600
+3. Large Ministry - $450